xBlaz3kx/distributed-scheduler/README.md

 This system, consisting of a Management API 🛠️ and a Runner service 🏃‍♀️, allows you to easily schedule and manage jobs that execute at specified times in the future.

+# Note:

+This project has been moved to another [repository](https://github.com/TimeSnap/distributed-scheduler).

 ## Features

 - **Job Scheduling**: Schedule jobs to run at specific times in the future.